 The missile age arrived at Sandy Hook in the 1950s with the construction and activation of the Nike missile site.
 The site was part of the system that defended the New York-Philadelphia corridor against intercontinental ballistic missile attack.
 It was upgraded in the 1960s with the addition of the Nike-Hercules and radar systems.
 In the same decade it became obsolete and was phased out.
-The site is now used for NPS beach maintenance operations.
-Current NPS plans are to compare the site with other similar facilities to determine its relative significance and, if it is not found to have any noteworthy significance, to fully document the site, clear it of all structures and facilities, and allow it to return to a natural state.
+The launch site is now used for NPS beach maintenance operations.
+Current NPS plans are to determine whether the site and its facilities contribute to the historic significance and interpretation of Fort Hancock and to compare it with other similar facilities to determine its relative significance.
+If it is not found to have any noteworthy significance, the Park Service will fully document the site, clear it of all structures and facilities, and allow it to return to a natural state.